-Schools will have the option to 'upgrade' their class projects, providing students with all the dailies (not just the samples), un-watermarked so they can be used in demo reels, along with music and lined scripts where possible.
+Schools have the option to 'upgrade' their media, providing students with all the dailies (not just the samples), un-watermarked so they can be used in demo reels, along with music and lined scripts where possible.

 From the day I had the idea for EditStock I knew a partnership with Avid needed to exist.
 After college I attended Video Symphony (VS), a school that taught primarily Avid editing classes.
 My teachers were excellent.
 They brought in footage from their various gigs for us to enjoy cutting.
 My favorite of these instances was when a teacher (one of the best) brought in a roll of work print from The Nutty Professor.
 There is a moment of awe that students experience the first time they see dailies from a famous, or professional actor in general.
 Suddenly making movies becomes real.
 Suddenly it an art.

 But that's where it ends.
 Students are almost never allowed to take that material out of the classroom - leaving them with a chicken / egg problem when it comes to their demo reels.
 Even if they could, it would be hard for an employer to believe that a student edited The Nutty Professor.

 After graduating VS and working in the biz for a while I went back to teach.
 I did exactly what my teachers used to, bring in outside projects, delete the media after class.
 Until one special day...